steffenkaschke/bob-style/projects/ui-framework/src/lib/lists/list.interface.md

-selected | boolean | if option is selected prefixComponent |  RenderedComponent | object, describing component to be rendered in the option (see [Component Renderer](https://hibobio.github.io/bob-style/?path=/story/services--component-renderer)) disabled | boolean | if option is disabled hidden | boolean | if options is hidden, it will not be displayed in the list
+selected | boolean | if option is selected prefixComponent |  RenderedComponent | object, describing component to be rendered in the option (see [Component Renderer](https://hibobio.github.io/bob-style/?path=/story/services--component-renderer)) disabled | boolean | if option is disabled exclusive | boolean | when selected, will unselect all other options in the list
  + | any | you can pass any additional properties in the SelectOption object

 #### interface: ListFooterActions